-All the Company's current revenues will be derived from its subsidiaries, HealthVue Medical clinics, Pharmacies, and Cloud Practice, all located in the Province of British Columbia, Canada.
-Consequently, the Company's performance will depend on establishing market acceptance of its clinics, pharmacies and health technology services.
+All the Company's current revenues will be derived from its HealthVue clinics located in the Province of British Columbia, Canada.
+Consequently, the Company's performance will depend on establishing market acceptance of its clinics and services.
 Any reduction in anticipated future demand or anticipated future sales of these services or any increase in competition or changes to economic or other factors impacting that market could have a material adverse effect on the company's business prospects, operating results, or financial condition.